github/rest-api-docs-md/user/repos/get.md

 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `since` (string): Only show repositories updated after the given time.
 This is a timestamp in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format: `YYYY-MM-DDTHH:MM:SSZ`.
 - `before` (string): Only show repositories updated before the given time.
 This is a timestamp in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format: `YYYY-MM-DDTHH:MM:SSZ`.

+## Operation Description

+Lists repositories that the authenticated user has explicit permission (`:read`, `:write`, or `:admin`) to access.

+The authenticated user has explicit permission to access repositories they own, repositories where they are a collaborator, and repositories that they can access through an organization membership.